 This article is for you, especially for you, if you have been thinking about going back to Mass this Christmas season.
 On the part of all of us at Catholic-Link, let me personally invite you back to mass (we even wrote a letter for you!): We want you back!
-Today’s articles looks to give you a few tips which we hope will enrich your experience.
-But remember, in the end it’s simple.
+Today’s article looks to give you a few tips which we hope will enrich your experience.
+But remember, in the end, it’s simple.
 We want you back.
 Just come!